Cold vs. Hot Gas Accretion and Angular Momentum in FIRE Simulations: From Halo to Galaxy Scales: Introduction

 In particular, \cite{hafenHotmodeAccretionPhysics2022} studied FIRE zoom-in simulations of Milky Way-mass halos at $z\sim0$, and linked the emergence of thin galaxy disks to accretion in the inner CGM dominated by hot, rotating cooling flows (see also \citealt{sternAccretionDiscGalaxies2024, sankarHotAccretionSpiral2025}).
-Once the inner CGM virializes, gas with cooling times greater than the free-fall time but shorter than the Hubble time can form such a `cooling flow,' in which it flows inward to the potential center while radiatively cooling \citep{sternCoolingFlowSolutions2019, sternMaximumAccretionRate2020}.
-In \cite{sultanCoolingFlowsReference2025}, we showed that CGM-scale cooling flow models reproduce the thermodynamic properties of the hot CGM in $\sim10^{12}$–$10^{13}\ \Msun$ FIRE halos without AGN feedback, and are consistent with a range of low-redshift observations of $\sim 10^{12}\ \Msun$ halos, validating cooling flows as a baseline model for the hot CGM.
+Once the inner CGM virializes, gas with cooling times greater than the free-fall time but shorter than the Hubble time can form such a `cooling flow,' in which it flows inward to the potential center while radiatively cooling \citep{sternCoolingFlowSolutions2019, sternMaximumAccretionRate2020}. \cite{sultanCoolingFlowsReference2025} showed that CGM-scale analytic cooling flow models reproduce the thermodynamic properties of the hot CGM in $\sim10^{12}$–$10^{13}\ \Msun$ FIRE halos without AGN feedback, and that cooling flows are consistent with a range of low-redshift observations of $\sim 10^{12}\ \Msun$ halos.
+In contrast, for $\sim 10^{13}\ \Msun$ halos, \cite{sultanCoolingFlowsReference2025} found cooling flows predict X-ray surface brightness profiles from thermal emission that are much steeper than recent stacked observations, likely because the idealized models neglect AGN feedback. \cite{mccarthyCaseAGNFeedback2010} found that although simulations with feedback only from stars can reproduce some observed thermodynamic properties of the hot gas in group-mass halos, AGN feedback is needed to produce realistic central galaxies with stellar massses and star formation rates consistent with observations, and to prevent the overly massive galaxies that form in models with only stellar feedback (see also \citealt{wellonsExploringSupermassiveBlack2023} and \citealt{byrneEffectsMultichannelActive2024} for recent FIRE studies which similarly found that including AGN feedback produces galaxies with more realistic properties in $\sim 10^{13}\ \Msun$ halos).

 The finding that thin MW-mass disks at $z\sim0$ are dominantly fed by hot rotating inflows in FIRE contrasts with a common picture of galaxy formation in which cold streams are the primary mode of gas delivery to galaxies, and promote disk formation by coherently delivering high amounts of specific angular momentum (e.g., \citealt{dekelColdStreamsEarly2009}). \cite{{yuBornThisWay2023}} similarly showed that thin-disk stellar populations in FIRE form after the bursty phase of star formation and the virialization of the inner CGM.